History of the Jews in Canada: Post war (1945–1997)

-In the post-war era, universities proved more willing to accept Jewish applicants and in decades after 1945, many Canadian Jews tended to move up from a lower-class group working as menial laborers to a middle class group working as bourgeois professionals.
+In the post-war era, universities proved more willing to accept Jewish applicants and in the decades after 1945, many Canadian Jews tended to move up from a lower-class group working as menial laborers to a middle class group working as bourgeois professionals.
 With the ability to obtain a better education, many Jews become doctors, teachers, lawyers, dentists, accountants, professors and other bourgeois occupations.
 Geographically, there was a tendency for many Jews living in the inner cities of Toronto and Montreal to move out to the suburbs.
 The rural Jewish communities almost vanished as Jews living in rural areas decamped to the cities.
 Reflecting a more tolerant attitude, Canadian Jews became active on the cultural scene.
 In the post-war decades Peter C. Newman, Wayne and Shuster, Mordecai Richler, Leonard Cohen, Barbara Frum, Joseph Rosenblatt, Irving Layton, Eli Mandel, A.M.
 Klein, Henry Kreisel, Adele Wiseman, Miriam Waddington, Naim Kattan, and Rabbi Stuart Rosenberg were individuals of note in the fields of arts, journalism and literature.

-Since the 1960s a new immigration wave of Jews started to take place.
+Since the 1960s, a new immigration wave of Jews has started to take place.
 A number of French-speaking Jews from North Africa ended up settling in Montreal.
 Some South African Jews decided to emigrate to Canada after South Africa became a republic in 1961, and was followed by another wave in the late 1970s, which was precipitated by anti-apartheid rioting and civil unrest.
 The majority of them settled in Ontario, with the largest community in Toronto, followed by those in Hamilton, London and Kingston.
 Smaller waves of Zimbabwean Jews were also present during this period.

 In 1961 Louis Rasminsky became the first Jewish governor of the Bank of Canada.
 Every previous governor of the Bank of Canada had been a member of the prestigious Rideau Club of Ottawa, but Rasminsky's application to join the Rideau Club was turned down on the account of his religion, a rejection that deeply hurt him.
 Through the Rideau Club changed its policies in response to public criticism, Rasminsky only joined the club after he retired as bank governor in 1973.
 In 1968, the Liberal MP Herb Gray of Windsor became the Jewish federal cabinet minister.
 In 1970, Bora Laskin became the first Jewish justice of the Supreme Court of Canada and in 1973, the first Jewish Chief Justice of the Supreme Court.
 In 1971, David Lewis became the leader of the New Democratic Party, becoming the first Jew to head a major Canadian political party.

-In 1976, the Quebec provincial election was won by the separatist Parti Québécois (PQ), which sparked a major flight of Montreal's English-speaking Jews to Toronto with about 20,000 leaving.
-The Jewish community of Montreal has been a bastion of federalism, and Quebec separatists with their ideal of a creating a nation-state for French-Canadians have tended to be hostile to Jews.
+In 1976, the Quebec provincial election was won by the separatist Parti Québécois (PQ), which sparked a major flight of Montreal's English-speaking Jews to Toronto, with about 20,000 leaving.
+The Jewish community of Montreal has been a bastion of federalism, and Quebec separatists, with their goal of creating a nation-state for French-Canadians, have tended to be hostile to Jews.
 In both the 1980 and 1995 referendums, Montreal's Jews voted overwhelmingly for Quebec to remain in Canada.